 Ethnographic experiment: Memory, Movement and Manchester United

 An exploration of football fandom and the affective process experienced by supporters traveling to watch their team play.
 Illustrated with photos taken on their journeys to Old Trafford.

 Promo: Welcome to your Union!

-A promotional video for Manchester University Student’s Union, shown to new students in September 2009 and broadcast on screens across the University during the 09/10 year.
+A lighthearted video introducing Manchester University Student’s Union, shown to new students in September 2009 and broadcast on screens across campus during the 09/10 year.